wp-plugins/bloglovin-widget/readme.txt

 After installing this plugin you will be able to display your total follower count from [Bloglovin'](https://www.bloglovin.com/) anywhere on your site.

-Simply add the link to your Bloglovin' page and this plugin will automatically fetch your follower count once per hour.
+Simply add the link to your Bloglovin' page and this plugin will automatically fetch your follower count.
 You can then display this via two options:

 1. Using our pre-styled Bloglovin' widget.
 2. Display the follower count as plain text in any shortcode enabled area with `[bloglovin_count]`.
+3. Call the integer in any template/plugin file via `do_action('bloglovin_count_here');`.

 **Notes:**

 1. This plugin is in no way affiliated with Bloglovin' and has been developed by [pipdig](http://www.pipdig.co?utm_source=wordpress&utm_medium=wprepo&utm_campaign=bloglovin).
-2. The follower count is updated automatically once per hour via the WP Cron.
+2. The follower count automatically is updated twice per day.
 3. Need some help?
 Feel free to post any questions in the [Support Forum](https://wordpress.org/support/plugin/bloglovin-widget) and we will do our best to assist you.

 == Installation ==